Building a serverless application with Go, Google Cloud Run and Firebase

 Schedule

-Attendees can schedule training for provided dates.
+Attendees can schedule training for available dates.

 Schedule training